Biographical Profiles

 Kathleen A. Corbet is the founder of Cross Ridge Capital, LLC, a firm specializing in private investing and strategic consulting in the financial technology industry.
 During her career in financial services, she served as the President of Standard & Poor’s (S&P) and in senior leadership positions at AllianceBernstein LP in the US, UK and Australia/New Zealand.
 In corporate and non-profit board governance, Kathleen is a member of the board of directors for MassMutual Life Insurance Company, BlackRock TCP Capital Inc, AxiomSL, The Jackson Laboratory and Waveny LifeCare Network.
 In her board experience, she has served in the positions as Chairman, Lead Director, Audit Committee Chair, Investment, Compensation and Governance committees.
 As a parishioner of Saint Mark’s Church in New Canaan, Kathleen has served as Treasurer, member of the Vestry and the Finance Committee and currently serves on the parish’s Endowment Committee.
 In public service, she has served as an elected member of the Town Council and an appointed member of the Board of Finance in New Canaan.
 She has also served on the board of the Connecticut Housing Finance Authority.
 Kathleen graduated from Boston College with a B.S. in Marketing and Computer Science and received her M.B.A. in Finance from New York University’s Stern School of Business.

 Gordon Ross served as an officer in the U.S. Navy for six years, including two as the navigator and operations officer for the Sixth Fleet flag ship during the Lebanon conflict.
 After the Navy, he received a Masters in Finance from Columbia University and joined JP Morgan’s Private Client division.
-In 1991, he and his family moved to Milan, Italy and in 1995, Gordon joined Merrill Lynch as the Director of Merrill Lynch’s Swiss Bank branch in Lugano.
+In 1991, he and his family moved to Milan, Italy, and in 1995, Gordon joined Merrill Lynch as the Director of Merrill Lynch’s Swiss Bank branch in Lugano.
 While in Lugano, Gordon served on the vestry of St. Edward the Confessor and as a trustee of the Swiss American Chamber of Commerce.
 Gordon started a new career in 2003 as a history teacher at Northwestern Regional High School.
-Since returning to Connecticut, Gordon has been Senior Warden of St. John’s in Pine Meadow and he has served as the Treasurer of New Hartford for the past ten years, leading numerous bond issues and investing the town’s liquidity.
+Since returning to Connecticut, Gordon has been Senior Warden of St. John’s in Pine Meadow and he has served as the Treasurer of New Hartford for the past sixteen years, leading numerous bond issues and investing the town’s liquidity.
+In 2022 he was elected as Diocesan Treasurer for the Episcopal Church in Connecticut.
 He and his wife, Caren, live on a small farm in New Hartford where Caren leads a Montessori middle school.

 Laurence Hale, AAMS, CRPS is principal and founding partner of Weiss, Hale & Zahansky Strategic Wealth Advisors.
 He is the Chief Executive Officer (CIO), leading portfolio management efforts and chairing the firm’s Investment Committee.
 In addition to developing goal-driven financial plans for clients, Laurence has extensive investment experience with estate planning and charitable strategies.
 Laurence is a Five Star Wealth Manager and has a particular focus on helping pre- and post-retirees and estate planning clients.